East Devon (UK Parliament constituency): Boundaries

-Following a review of parliamentary representation in Devon by the Boundary Commission for England, which has increased the number of seats in the county from 11 to 12, East Devon was subject to significant boundary changes at the 2010 general election.
+Following a review of parliamentary representation in Devon by the Boundary Commission for England, which increased the number of seats in the county from 11 to 12, East Devon was subject to significant boundary changes at the 2010 general election.
 In particular, the towns of Axminster and Seaton were transferred to the Tiverton and Honiton constituency.
-In addition, two wards from the City of Exeter are now part of the East Devon seat.
+In addition, two wards from the City of Exeter became part of the East Devon seat.